rafrombrc/therapish/content/post/object_permanence.md

 can only develop in response to some sense of an other (or an "object").
 As infants experience certain sensory impressions over and over again, they start to realize that particular bundles of sensations (sights, smells, sounds, tastes, and tactile feelings) have an existence all on their own.
-The bundles become associated with a single other, a single object, that persists over time.
+These bundles become associated with a single other, a single object, that persists over time.
 In fact, the budding little baby grows to realize, that object exists *even when the baby is not perceiving it*.
 This realization we call "object